tincerti/council_experiment/README.md

 - Conducts the random assignment to treatment conditions.
 Note that random assignment is conducted for all LA County cities regardless of whether or not a city received treatment as random assignment was conducted prior to announcements of council meeting agendas.

 5. outcomes_clean.R
 - Prepares the outcome data for analysis.
 Note that outcome data was collected via manual matching with meeting minutes and videos, so full replicability is not possible here.
-Minutes and videos are available upon request.
+Meeting minutes and videos are available upon request.

 6. primary_analysis.R
 - Calculates the intent-to-treat and complier average causal effects.
+This includes:
+- Figure 1: Intent-to-treat effect and complier average causal effect, all cities
+- Figure 3: Effect by treatment group, all cities
+- Figure A6: Intent-to-treat effect and complier average causal effect, all cities (without covariate adjustment)
+- Figure A7: Effect by treatment group, all cities (without covariate adjustment)
+- Results described in the main text on pp. 9-11.

 7. heterogeneous_analysis.R
 - Calculates heterogeneous treatment effects by vote history.